sahilsaini0014/ResistiveTouch/README.md

 * Since this Project requires no more than two components, we just have to connect Resistive Touch Screen with the Raspberry Pi connected to the STMPE610 controller.
 Below are picture while I was making this hardware setup.
 ![assembling](https://user-images.githubusercontent.com/43186158/49832468-c2b50400-fd64-11e8-9aba-e1f67b316d1f.PNG)

 ### PCB Soldering
+* So to get rid of the above wires that I have showed in the above circuit we can design a PCB.
+I have used the fritzing app to design my PCB.
+I have sent my PCB gerber files to Humber prototype lab to get it ready for free of cost. you can download the files <a href="https://github.com/sahilsaini0014/ResistiveTouch/blob/master/Documents/STMPE610_Gerber.zip">here</a>

+* After getting the PCB we have to solder our Controller with the PCB.
+You should be very careful when soldering the PCB.
+I have directly soldered the controller on the PCB but you can also use header to raise the height of the controller.